-I wanted to put together a review of Fanduel since we already did our DraftKings review last week.
+I wanted to put together a review of Fanduel since we already did our our DraftKings review and DRAFT review.
 You see these two advertised constantly on sports radio on SiriusXM or the Dan Patrick show to ESPN’s SportsCenter.
 Heck, I even heard the great Vin Scully talking about them on the Dodgers broadcast last week – they’re everywhere, but is FanDuel legit or is it just another fad that will die away in a couple of years?
 Let’s take a look.

 If you’re comparing FanDuel to other daily fantasy sites like DraftKings, you’ll notice that the site is very user friendly and has a nice, clean layout that makes it easy to find where you’re going.
 The filters are organized nicely on the side so you can find the contests you’re looking for whether it’s head to head, 50/50 or a guaranteed prize pool (GPP) tournament.
 I especially like the slidebar that let’s you narrow down the dollar range, which is very helpful if you only want to play one dollar amount.